TeMU-BSC/codiesp-evaluation-script/README.md

 This directory contains the TSV files with the lists of valid codes for the subtasks (with their descriptions in Spanish and English).

 ## Usage
-Both scripts require the same two parameters:
+All scripts require the same two parameters:
 + The --gs_path (-g) option specifies the path to the Gold Standard file.
 + The --pred_path (-p) option specifies the path to the predictions file.

-In addition, codiespD_P_evaluate.py requires an extra parameter:
+In addition, codiespD_P_evaluate.py and comp_f1_diag_proc.py requires an extra parameter:
 + The --valid_codes_path (-c) option specifies the path to the list of valid codes for the CodiEsp subtask we are evaluating.

 Finally, codiespX_evaluate.py requires two extra parameters: